 The reality is that service and warranty work done by a different dealer is either a money-losing proposition, or the dealer needs to bulk up a repair estimate to cover lost costs.
 Because of the overhead costs to keep service trucks on the road, and high incidence of warranty on older systems, service departments are usually money losers; independent operators simply cannot afford the overhead of service departments.

 Reason #3, Undercapitalization & Bankruptcy

 Most independent operators sell systems with the promise of lowest price, these same operators usually lack financial understanding; these two facts make for a bad combination.
-What does a bankrupt HVAC contractor in Seattle mean to you as the customer?
+What does a bankrupt HVAC contractor mean to you as the customer?
 It means you no longer have a warranty; several times a year we are asked by people who bought a cheaper system with a 10 year parts & labor warranty elsewhere for a warranty repair.
 Our response is that we must charge full pricing (no discounts) for all of our work, and if we get money back from the manufacturer we reimburse that amount to the service customer.